maruel/safetensors/README.md

 ## Credits

-This package is based on the work of the NLP Odyssey Authors.
+This package is inspired on the work of the NLP Odyssey Authors.